Kenya's Cherono wins men's Boston Marathon in sprint to tape | WHIZ News

-BOSTON (AP) — The two-time Boston Marathon champion turned onto Boylston Street with a sliver of a lead, leaning in front of two others with the finish line in sight.
+BOSTON (AP) — Two-time Boston Marathon champion Lelisa Desisa turned onto Boylston Street with a sliver of a lead, leaning in front of two other runners with the finish line in sight.

-But one of them was Lawrence Cherono, the fastest man in the field.
-And he used every bit of his speed.
+Unfortunately for him, one of them was the fastest man in the field.

-Cherono outkicked Lelisa Desisa in a sprint to the tape, passing him just steps away from the finish line to win the 123rd Boston Marathon in 2 hours, 7 minutes 57 seconds on Monday, claiming his first major victory.
+Lawrence Cherono needed every bit of his speed to outkick Desisa in a sprint to the tape on Monday, passing him just steps away from the finish line to win the 123rd Boston Marathon in 2 hours, 7 minutes 57 seconds.

-Desisa, the Ethiopian who won the 2013 race that was marred by the finish line bombing and claimed a second victory in ’15, eased up after realizing he was beaten and finished 2 seconds back.
+Desisa, who won in 2015 and 2013, the year the race was overshadowed by a bombing at the finish line, eased up after realizing he was beaten and finished 2 seconds back.
 Kenneth Kipkemoi was third, another 8 seconds behind, one of seven Kenyans in the top 10.

+“It was no man’s race to win,” said Cherono, who had won in Seville, Prague, Honolulu and twice in Amsterdam but never in a major marathon before.
+“I kept on focusing.
+And at the end, I was the winner.
+I’m so grateful, so happy.”

 One year after an icy rain and a near-gale headwind resulted in the slowest winning times in four decades, race organizers again prepared for the foul New England weather.
 But overnight thunderstorms moved on before the runners left Hopkinton; the sun even made an appearance about halfway through.